Marine Weather (from a Sailor's Perspective)

-Marine Weather Services in Canada
+Marine Weather

 In addition to marine weather forecasts, the department also publishes a National Marine Weather Guide as well as Regional Marine Weather Guides geared to the different regions of Canada.
 These guides provide very valuable information about conditions that are unique to certain parts of the country.